 rados get and

 rados put do fail in the

 test pool, it's just listing objects that succeeds.

-#5 Updated by Greg Farnum 5 months ago
+#5 Updated by Greg Farnum about 3 years ago

 - Category changed from Monitor to OSD

 Well, it's obvious enough, we go into PrimaryLogPG::do_pg_op() before we check op_has_sufficient_caps().